 Instructors include credentialed middle school teachers and women currently engaged professionally in math, science or technology fields.
 Campers will be exposed to evening programs in fields such as astronomy, engineering, marine biology, and environmental studies to enhance the learning experience and introduce students to a variety of potential career areas.

 AAUW member volunteers serve as counselors, nurses, classroom aides, and fill in as needed.
 They provide the opportunity to bring like-minded middle school girls together for a week of involvement in math and science enrichment activities, which are fun while educational.
 Junior Counselors, former Tech Trek campers who return as helpers when they are in high school, are now an indispensable part of program.

-Our branch will soon be selecting girls for the 2017 upcoming Tech Trek camp.
+Our branch will be selecting girls in early 2020 for the 2020 Tech Trek camp at U.C.
+Davis in July 2020.
 The State Projects Oversight Committee, along with former Tech Trekker Rae’Bel Neary, prepared a video for branches to use to tell girls about the Tech Trek experience.
 Please click HERE to find the video.

-If you have any questions, please contact Linda Patterson at firstname.lastname@example.org.
+If you have any questions, please contact Jo Reiken at firstname.lastname@example.org.